DeadTaco/smart-modules/README.md

 It's not mandatory for modules to be located in the modules directory, but makes it easier to organize the modules.

 To load a module, you will need to use the modules option in the `new SmartModule({`*`config options`*`})` function.
 The Smart Module will check the modules directory for a file titled `sm.modulename.js` where modulename is the module name.
-Be sure your module name is titled the same as the filename between sm. and .js
+Be sure the provided module name is titled the same as the filename between sm. and .js

 Alternatively, you can add your module before initialization with the following syntax:
 ```JAVASCRIPT